A gentle Retcon

 - In Fringe season one, Olivia runs into a former flame, Lucas in "In Which We Meet Mr. Jones."
 Peter also has a run-in with a supposed past lover, Tess, in "The Dreamscape."

 - Amanda in Highlander: The Series is introduced this way, early on.
-Duncan's current wife is not amused.
-(She later comes back after the wife dies, and they are a couple for much of the series.)
+Duncan's current girlfriend,Tessa,is not amused.
+(She later comes back after Tessa dies, and they are an on and off couple for much of the series.)

 - Det.
 Jo Rosati is Luke's ex-girlfriend in Rookie Blue.
 She joins 15th Division at the start of season 2 and forms a love triangle with Luke torn between her and his girlfriend Andy.
 Jo and Luke sleep together which leads to Andy dumping Luke.

 - In season 3 a new rookie joins the division.
 He happens to be Gail's old boyfriend from before she became a cop.
 After they broke up he joined the army, served in Afghanistan and then became a cop himself.
 They still have lots of UST and other unresolved issues since they apparently broke up while they were in Vagas and about to get married.

 - In the season 3 finale, Chris' old girlfriend showed up...with their son.